 Agentic Campaigns are the fastest way to get intent working for you.
 You pick a strategy, goal and add your experiences.
 The agent figures out who sees what and when - learning and improving with every session.

-This guide covers all six strategies: what they target, how to set them up, and what to expect.
+This guide covers all seven strategies: what they target, how to set them up, and what to expect.

 If any of your experiences include a discount, we recommend setting your goal to Revenue Per User.
 This ensures the agent accounts for the cost of the discount and avoids giving it away to visitors who would have bought anyway.
 For all other campaigns, your goal depends on what you’re optimising for.